contrast-zone/t-rewriter.js/exp-flow.md

 Notice the similarity between embedded composite rules and ordinary elementary rules. `TOP` expression in the composite rule corresponds to an elementary rule left side. `BOT` expression in the composite rule corresponds to an elementary rule right side.
 Lastly, in `CHAIN` section of the composite rule, we put `TOP` to `BOT` expression connection along with all the assumptions under which the whole rule operates.
 The rule `(ELEMENTARY (INPUT <<F> [<X> := <Y>]>) (OUTPUT <F>))` connects input to output, while the rule `(ELEMENTARY (INPUT <X>) (OUTPUT <Y>))` does the actual substitution.

-Resuming all learned by now, all of the above examples may seem like a very simple insight into *Intermezzo* essence, but these kinds of formations are really all we need to express all the computational range promised in the introduction section of this exposure.
-With what we learned by now about *Intermezzo*, we are able to transcribe *any* input form to *any* output form, however they may be interlinked.
+Resuming all learned by now, all of the above examples may seem like a very simple insight into *Expression flow* essence, but these kinds of formations are really all we need to express all the computational range promised in the introduction section of this exposure.
+With what we learned by now about *Expression flow*, we are able to transcribe *any* input form to *any* output form, however they may be interlinked.
 This is sometimes referred to as Turing completeness.

-With this section, we are concluding theoretical *Intermezzo* exposure.
-A few more or less advanced examples showing *Intermezzo* in all its shine are covered in the following [3. practical examples](#3-practical-examples) section.
+With this section, we are concluding theoretical *Expression flow* exposure.
+A few more or less advanced examples showing *Expression flow* in all its shine are covered in the following [3. practical examples](#3-practical-examples) section.

 ## 3. practical examples

 In this section we bring three illustrative examples using only constructs learned in section [2. theoretical background](#2-theoretical-background).
 We will see how to express (1) Turing machine automata programming, (2) untyped lambda calculus functional programming, and (3) hyposequent logic programming.
-The choice of examples is represenative for showing how *Intermezzo* handles different formal systems.
-The choice of examples is also representative for showing the universality of problem range on which *Intermezzo* can provide solutions.
+The choice of examples is represenative for showing how *Expression flow* handles different formal systems.
+The choice of examples is also representative for showing the universality of problem range on which *Expression flow* can provide solutions.

 ### 3.1. automata programming